 6. Tasselled Wobbegong

 The oddly named tasselled wobbegong (whose scientific name is Eucrossorhinus dasypogon) is a species of carpet shark found in the western Pacific, including parts of Indonesia, New Guinea, and Australia.
 The tasselled part of the name refers to the branching fringe that surrounds the shark’s head – some even refer to this as their ‘beard’.
-The wobbegong part of their name is actually an Australian Aboriginal word that has been speculated to mean ‘living rock’.
+The wobbegong part of their name is actually an Australian Aboriginal word that people speculated may mean ‘living rock’.

 Like an actual carpet, this intricately patterned flat shark lays motionless on the bottom, complete with tasselled fringe, waiting for unsuspecting prey to swim a bit too close.
 Wobbegongs are certainly not the largest sharks in the ocean.
 They reach a maximum length of approximately four feet (122 centimeters).
 However, this shark can surely make up for size with it’s incredible appearance and funny name.
-While some members of this population are threatened by fisheries and habitat degradation, fortunately the Great Barrier Reef Marine Park protects some of the tasselled wobbegong’s habitat.
+Fisheries and habitat degradation threaten some members of this population.
+Fortunately however, the Great Barrier Reef Marine Park protects some of the tasselled wobbegong’s habitat.

 7. Bumphead Parrotfish